SysKitTeam/docs-spdockit/requirements/server-load-permission-requirements.md

 1. Add your SPDocKit user accounts to a __Local Administrators__ group on the specified server.
 In case that you have a very strict security policy and you cannot add this account to the __Local Administrators__ group you can use this procedure to get most of reports working:
-  * Add your SPDocKit accounts to following local groups: Backup Operators and Performance Log Users.
+  * Add your SPDocKit accounts to following local groups: __Backup Operators__ and __Performance Log Users__.
 This will allow us to remotely execute WMI queries and get information about SQL server.
   * Start __winmgmt.msc__, right click on WMI Control and select Properties.
   * Go to the __Security__ tab and expand Root node.
 In the expanded list select __cimv2__ and click on the __Security__ button.
   * Click on __Advanced__ button, then click __Add…__ and enter desired user and click OK.
   * Select option __This namespace and subnamespaces__ in a dropdown list Apply to.
   * Make sure that you select __Enable Account__ and __Remote Enable__ on the __Allow list__ and then click OK four times.

-1. Go to Windows Update service and start it in Service Microsoft Management Console.
+2. Go to Windows Update service and start it in Service Microsoft Management Console.

 # Additional SQL Server Load Requirements